 A dominant contributor to extinction risk is geographic range size [1:5].
 A large range affords a species a greater chance of surviving a local or regional perturbation, providing the reach of that event is smaller than the range of the species.
 We use the convex hulls of species occurrences for both, which reflect overall range extent relative to potential perturbations, effectively viewing extinction risk in terms of spatial autocorrelation of environmental stresses.
 Modern bivalve convex hulls were derived from an extensive database of global occurrences [6].
 Convex hulls for Pliocene Bivalvia were derived from the geographic extents of the sedimentary basins that species are recorded from (for California [7] and from the geographic extents of the NZMS260 map sheets that species are recorded from (for New Zealand; [8]).

 For modern bivalves, an alternative for shelf-depth species is to intersect convex hulls with continental shelf polygons to omit uninhabitable deep water, effectively viewing extinction risk in terms of potential population sizes as determined by available habitat.
-We calculate the PERIL metric both ways and present both in SOM Figure 1, but use full convex hulls in the version presented in text.
+We calculate the PERIL metric both ways and present both in Figure S1, but use full convex hulls in the version presented in text.
 Using larger hulls results in a greater buffering effect of range, and thus (slightly) fewer species in the high percentiles of risk.
 We prefer to use raw convex hulls to increase usability of this metric for non-bivalve taxa, and to prevent artefacts in the data that might be caused by incorrect or incomplete bivalve depth ranges in the literature.

 Geographic ranges recorded for both modern and Pliocene bivalves are strongly skewed towards low values, owing to a preponderance of relatively small ranges, but genuinely or nearly cosmopolitan species also exist, producing a long-tailed distribution, which we log-transform.
 We also invert range size, so that large ranges give low numbers and small ranges give high numbers (indicating higher risk) and then range-standardise it, so that the largest ranges score zero and the smallest ranges score one.